-To start off: they don’t look the same, they produce different range of effects, they have different taste and smell and they’re even usually consumed in different periods of the day.
+Now, even though they are the closest of relatives, the differences between Cannabis indica and Cannabis sativa are vast: they don’t look the same visually, they produce different range of effects, they have different taste and smell and they’re even usually consumed in different periods of the day.

-That’s why we decided to do a fun but comprehensive guide on the differences between the two most popular strains of cannabis.
+That’s why I decided to do a fun but comprehensive guide in which you’ll discover:

 - Pros and cons of each for medicinal and recreational users